smakam/dockerdeploy/docker-custom-cloud/aws/docker-deploy.md

  - AWS ssh key needs to be created

 **Step 1:**
 **Setup AWS Infra**
 If you are logging in as IAM user, appropriate permissions have to be defined so that Cloudformation can create the necessary resources.
 This is achieved by creating IAM role as defined here(https://docs.docker.com/docker-for-aws/iam-permissions/).
 Since I have not logged in as IAM user, I did not have to do this.
 The default Cloudformation template creates new AWS VPC.
 If you want to use existing VPC, the VPC should be setup like this(https://docs.docker.com/docker-for-aws/faqs/#can-i-use-my-existing-vpc).

 **Step 2:**
 **Create cluster**
-We need to select the Docker CE version here.
+There is a link here(https://docs.docker.com/docker-for-aws/#docker-community-edition-ce-for-aws) where we can select the Docker version to be installed.
 This can either be "stable" or "edge" versions.
-The links corresponding to the version will start AWS with appropriate cloudformation template.
+The edge version has features that has not been fully tested.
+For this example, I have selected the Docker CE edge version.The links corresponding to the version will start AWS with appropriate cloudformation template.
 Following are some major inputs to be specified as part of Cloudformation template:

  - Number of master nodes.
 (I used 1)